Christian Meditation and Prayer: How to Be Still Before God

 An open Bible on a wooden table beside a cup of coffee in warm morning sunlight with a small green plant nearby

 Christian meditation and prayer is the practice of quietly focusing your heart and mind on God’s Word, allowing Scripture to shape your thoughts and draw you closer to His presence.
 Unlike what the bible says about mindfulness, which empties the mind, Christian meditation fills it — with truth, with hope, with the living voice of God speaking through His Word.
 If you have ever longed to slow down and seek finding stillness in Christ in the noise of daily life, you are not alone.
 Maybe you feel that pull toward a deeper, quieter faith but are not sure where to begin.
 The good news is that meditative prayer is not reserved for monks or mystics.
-It is a biblical practice God invites every one of His children into — and it can begin today, right where you are.
+God invites all His children into this biblical practice, and you can start today.

 What Is Christian Meditation and Prayer?

-When you hear the word “meditation,” yoga mats and empty minds might come to mind.
+When you hear “meditation,” you might think of yoga mats and empty minds.
 But meditation and prayer have deep roots in the Christian tradition — roots stretching all the way back to the Old Testament.
 Biblical meditation is not about emptying your mind.
 It is about filling your mind with God’s truth and letting it settle deep into your soul.

 The Hebrew word for meditate, hagah, means to murmur, to ponder, to speak quietly to oneself.
 It paints a picture of someone turning God’s Word over and over in their heart, the way you might roll a smooth stone between your fingers.
 It is slow, deliberate, and deeply personal.